ragoragino/limit-order-book/limit-order-book/ReadMe.md

 There is a dynamic library built on Windows 10, 64bit Python 3.6 and MSVC 15.0 in the main directory (Pybind_Wrapper).
 Just by downloading this .pyd file in your module directory, one can simply use "import Pybind_Wrapper" to import all the functionality of the library.

-For usage on other systems and Python versions one should build the library from the source.
+For usage on other systems and Python versions one should build the library from the source (the name of the resulting dynamic library needs to be Pybind_Wrapper).

 ## Built With